daniellkennett/WallstreetbetsAnalysis/README.md

-# Goal
+# Goals <a name="par1"></a>

 1. How much was Wallstreetbets posting about meme stocks?
-2. Which meme stock was mentioned most?
+Which meme stock was mentioned most?
-3. GME stock chart?
-Growth?
+2. GME stock charts
-4. Are WSB mentions of GME related to the price increase?
+3. Are WSB mentions of GME related to the price increase?

-### Hypothesis Tests
+### Hypothesis Tests <a name="subpar1"></a>
 * **H0** : The number of mentions in a hour of trading HAS NO influence of price change. <br />
   **H1** : The number of mentions in a hour of trading HAS  influence of price change